Bachelor of Arts, Bachelor of Applied Arts, Bachelor of Science

 How do I apply?

-Interested students can also obtain a program application form from the Psychology Department during or after the third year of their degree.
+Interested students can apply during or after the third year of their degree.

 The application deadline for Fall 2018 is March 2nd 2018.